geco-bern/rsofun/README.md

 ### Simple usage

+#### R

 The P-model can be run as a simple R function.
-This uses model code that is directly implemented in R (in file `rpmodel.R`) For example:
+This uses model code that is directly implemented in R (in file `rpmodel.R) For example:
 ```r
 tc    <- 20     # deg C
 ppfd  <- 800    # mol/m2/d